Cargill fires first shot in legal battle over GMO trade responsibility

 China is one of many countries that is cautious about GMO crops.
 Some consumers worry about the safety of the crops for animal and human consumption, and there are concerns over their impact on the environment, including increased resistance of weeds.

-“Wide-scale planting of traits that aren’t approved by key importing countries diminish the competitiveness of American grain and feed exports,” she added.

-Bunge Ltd, another major grain trader, did not reply to a request for comment.
+Bunge Ltd (BG.N), another major grain trader, did not reply to a request for comment.

 Syngenta began selling corn seed containing MIR 162 to U.S. farmers in 2010 after winning approval from U.S. authorities.
 China has been considering an application to approve the variety for four years.